Choose Wisely: Healthy Food Swaps

 Stop Eating Popsicles

 Popsicles are a common summer treat, enjoyed by children and adults alike.
 The problem with this frozen snack though is that it’s comprised mostly of sugar, artificial coloring, artificial flavoring, and water, making it a fairly unhealthy option.
 Swapping out your popsicles for frozen grapes allows you to keep the refreshing taste of popsicles, while leaving behind the unhealthy sugar content.
 The water content of grapes is a whopping eighty one percent while only eighteen percent is sugar.
-Because added sugar (not naturally occurring sugar), and artificial ingredients are what you need to look out for in your diet, grapes are clearly the healthier choice here.
+Added sugar (not naturally occurring sugar), and artificial ingredients are what you need to look out for in your diet.

 Stop Drinking Soda